 She Leads Africa is a community propelling young African women to achieve their professional dreams.
 The Nigeria based organisation co-founded by Yasmin Belo-Osagie and Afua Osei recently held their first SLAY festival in Johannesburg (in collaboration with AUDA-NEPAD) securing some of the top business women, professionals and media personalities in South Africa.
-The networking and learning event was about sisterhood and empowerment packed with good vibes; inspired and inspiring young women.
+The networking and learning event was about sisterhood and empowerment packed with good vibes; inspired and inspiring women.

-The keynote speaker was the incomparable media personality and business woman Bonang Matheba, who shared her journey to success with the topic "Making Money Moves", we conversed with her about her brand and how she is making an impact in the lives of young women.
+The keynote speaker was media personality and business woman Bonang Matheba, who shared her journey to success with the topic "Making Money Moves", we conversed with her about her brand and how she is making an impact in the lives of young women.

 When was the moment where you started to feel that you represent endless possibilities for South African women?